Love This? Save and Share!

 Inside, it’s everything a pub should be – lots of seating, dark corners, low-level light and friendly staff.

-There’s a good range of craft beers on tap (we were excited to see one from our favourite brewery in Copenhagen, Mikkeller pop up on the list), nice wines and great food.
+There’s a good range of craft beers on tap, nice wines and great food.

 Pub grub can mean anything these days – at The Exmouth it’s a fairly traditional line up (all perfectly executed) with a few touches of magic.
 Go hungry – portions are on the hearty and yummy side.